-The KOSMOS Al-assisted EF workflow can help guide you through the calculation of left ventricular (LV) ejection fraction (EF).
-KOSMOS uses a guided workflow to record the necessary clips.
-The recorded clips are then used by Al to provide an initial calculation of the EF with results that you can review and adjust if you need to.
+The Kosmos Al-assisted EF workflow can help guide you through the calculation of left ventricular (LV) ejection fraction (EF).
+Kosmos uses a guided workflow to record the necessary clips.
+The recorded clips are then used by Al to provide an initial calculation of the EF and stroke volume (SV) with results that you can review and adjust if you need to.